-In May 2007 DMA announced its strategy to significantly expand its uranium portfolio by applying for uranium exploration projects over five prospective areas across Botswana.
+In May 2007 Dynasty announced its strategy to significantly expand its uranium portfolio by applying for uranium exploration projects over five prospective areas across Botswana.

-DMA believes this is a significant opportunity to expand into international uranium exploration and diversify the Company's Australian based projects.
+Dynasty believes this is a significant opportunity to expand into uranium exploration internationally and diversify the Company's Australian based projects.
 A number of uranium exploration projects are currently underway in Botswana and advanced uranium mines are operating in neighbouring Namibia.
 The Company's Botswana projects represent very good opportunities for new project development.